 Pronouncing "Basset Fauve de Bretagne" correctly can be a mouthful for non-French speakers.
 It's typically pronounced as "Bah-say Fohv duh Brett-ahn-yuh."

-The term "Hush Basset" is not a recognized breed or term in the world of dog breeds.
+The term "Hush Basset" is not a recognised breed or term in the world of dog breeds.
 It may be a colloquial or informal name used by some individuals to refer to Basset Hounds.

 Originally, the Basset Fauve de Bretagne was bred for hunting purposes, particularly for tracking small game through dense forests.